-Defined by a large sheltering roof with deep overhangs, shaded terraces and balconies, this house responds to the local tropical climate
+Defined by a large sheltering roof with deep overhangs and shaded terraces, this house responds to the local tropical climate

-A tropical detached house with a series of rectilinear intersecting volumes arranged in split levels in response to the original sloping condition of the site.
+A tropical detached house with a series of rectilinear intersecting volumes arranged in split levels in response to the existing sloping condition of the site

 A two-storey courtyard house with views directed towards a public park in a residential precinct of Putrajaya